 Comprehensive Overview

 The number of atoms within a molecule is represented using chemical formulas.
-These formulas provide a concise way to describe the composition of a molecule.
-For instance, the chemical formula for water, H₂O, indicates that each water molecule consists of two hydrogen atoms and one oxygen atom.
+On top of that, these formulas provide a concise way to describe the composition of a molecule.
+On the flip side, for instance, the chemical formula for water, H₂O, indicates that each water molecule consists of two hydrogen atoms and one oxygen atom.
 The subscript numbers following the atomic symbols denote the number of atoms of that element present in the molecule.
 When no subscript is written, it is implied that only one atom of that element is present.

 The Significance of Molecular Formulae

 Molecular formulas are not just shorthand notations; they are essential for understanding chemical reactions and stoichiometry.
 Stoichiometry is the branch of chemistry that deals with the quantitative relationships between reactants and products in chemical reactions.
 The molecular formula allows chemists to predict how much of each substance is needed or produced in a chemical reaction.
-For example, the balanced chemical equation for the formation of water is 2H₂ + O₂ → 2H₂O.
-This equation tells us that two molecules of hydrogen gas react with one molecule of oxygen gas to produce two molecules of water.
+To give you an idea, the balanced chemical equation for the formation of water is 2H₂ + O₂ → 2H₂O.
+That said, this equation tells us that two molecules of hydrogen gas react with one molecule of oxygen gas to produce two molecules of water.
 The coefficients in front of each formula represent the number of moles (a unit of amount) of each substance involved in the reaction, and these coefficients are directly related to the number of atoms in each molecule.

 Determining the Number of Atoms: A Step-by-Step Approach

 So how do we determine the number of atoms in a molecule?
-The process is straightforward, provided you have the chemical formula.
+If there is no subscript, it means there is only one atom of that element.
+Still, the process is straightforward, provided you have the chemical formula.
 First, identify all the elements present in the molecule.
 Next, look at the subscript number following each element's symbol.
-This number tells you how many atoms of that element are in the molecule.
-If there is no subscript, it means there is only one atom of that element.
+Consider this: this number tells you how many atoms of that element are in the molecule.
 Finally, add up the number of atoms of each element to get the total number of atoms in the molecule.

 Let's take a more complex example: glucose, a simple sugar with the chemical formula C₆H₁₂O₆.
 To determine the number of atoms in a glucose molecule, we break it down as follows: